setinski/Sieving-For-Codes/README.md

 # Sieving For Codes

-In this project, we asymptotic analyze of the sieving-style algorithm for solving decoding problems.
+In this project, we provide asymptotic analyisis of the sieving-style algorithm for solving decoding problems.
 The numerical results accompany the theoretical results presented in the corresponding paper.

 ## Project's dependencies